 What is Motion Capture – Definition and Features

 Motion Capture or MoCap is one of those terms that is used very often, but not many people quite understand what it is.
-In this article, we would like to give you a motion capture definition but also some of its practical applications and features to provide you with an idea of what this technology is capable of.
+In this article, we would like to give you a motion capture definition but also some of its practical applications and features to provide you with an idea of what this technology and our MoCap development company are capable of.

 What is Motion Capturing Software?